ernesto-sun/rotator-js/README.md

 * http://www.iangeorge.net/snippets/tags/ (I really like this one)
 * https://github.com/jerone/JS-Cumulus

-Note: The most cumulus-implementations use much CPU but they are also nicer, smoother, more 3D.
-My hope is to find a way to realize a smooth left-right-movement and keep the nice performance.

 ## Installation:

 Just download the files and open the 'rotator.html' in any browser.
 Should work straight away.